-I’ve lived here nearly a year now and I love this fascinating city.
+I’ve lived here for over a year now and I love this fascinating city.
 I am always on the lookout for new things to do, new places to go and new ways to experience this rich city.
 A city steeped in culture and heritage, don’t be fooled by the bright lights and glitzy shopping centres.

 You’d be forgiven for thinking KL is all about the towers and that it has no soul, but I’m here to tell you it does.
 I came here a few years ago and fell in love with the people, the food and the way of life.
 Even after a year here I can’t quite put my finger on what it is, but I know this place has a piece of my heart and always will.